blazeiburgess/acled/README.md

 # ACLED API Wrapper

-A Python library that wraps the ACLED API.
+A Python library that unofficially wraps the ACLED API.

 ## TODO